PardeeCenterDU/BIGPOPA/README.md

 #### Multithreading
 It is possible to run multiple IFs model runs in parallel.
+##### Method 1.
+Through session numbers in IFs CMD
+1. Under RUNFILES folder, create "SessionXX" (XX represents session ID, e.g., Session00 is session 0) folder, and put following 17 files under the folder: AnalFunc.db; DataDict.db; IFs.db; IFsBase.run.db; IFsBaseHist.run.db; IFsHistSeries.db; IFsPop.db; IFsPopHist.db; IFsPopWork.db; IFsSmoking.db; IFsVar.db; IFsWVSCohort.db; Provinces.db; SAMBase.db; SAMWorking.db; TablFunc.db; Working.run.db
+2. Under Scenario folder, create corresponding folders for each session (e.g., Session00 for session 0).
+Working.sce for each scenario should be put under this folder.
+3. When running the model, input session number in the model call.
+Thus, in the default model call, </br>
+   'dotnet.exe "C:/Users/Public/IFsCore/netcoreapp2.2/ifs.dll" 5 2030 **-1** false false 1 False --log ifslog.txt'</br>
+   **-1** should be switched with the actual session number.
+Hence, for session 0, the right call would be</br>
+   'dotnet.exe "C:/Users/Public/IFsCore/netcoreapp2.2/ifs.dll" 5 2030 **0** false false 1 False --log ifslog.txt'

+Through this method, you are able to retain the original files under the RUNFILES folder.
+Each model run will only occur under its associated session number.
+However, you will need to make changes to python classes and functions so that output of each model are properly handled.
+##### Method 2.
+Setting up multiple IFsCore in the device
+This is a simpler approach as you are just copying and pasting the same IFsCore structure.
+In the model initilization stage in Python, you will have to input different paths.
+The downside of this approach is you are wasting extra storage space.

 # Contributing
 We welcome contributions and feedback.
 Here's how you can help: